cast-org/figuration/docs/4.0.0-alpha.5/utilities/flexbox.md

 ---
 layout: docs
 title: Flexbox
+description: Use responsive flexbox utilites to control content layout.
 group: utilities
 ---

+## Contents
+{:.no_toc}

+* ToC goes here
+{:toc}

+## Overview

 Quickly manage the layout, alignment, and sizing of grid columns, navigation, components, and more with our responsive flexbox utilities.
 For more complex implementations, custom CSS may be necessary.

 These classes are all available in responsive variants, in the form of `.flex{-breakpoint}-{value}`, such as `.flex-lg-row`.
 Please refer to how our [breakpoint nomenclature]({{ site.baseurl }}/layout/overview/#breakpoint-nomenclature) is used.

-## Contents
-{:.no_toc}

-* ToC goes here
-{:toc}

 ## Enable Flex Layout